delacruz-dev/react-scv/README.md

 - React
 - Webpack
 - Webpack DLLs
-- Webpack proxy (you need to tell what to proxy though)
+- Webpack proxy (useful to avoid CORS during development)
 - react-hot-loader 3.0
 - Babel with ES2015, Stage 0 and React presets
 - Tests and coverage with Jest
 - Enzyme
+- Sass
-- CSS modules
+- CSS modules (for files with extension .cssm or .scssm)
 - ESLint

 ## How to work with my new project?